INOD INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Innodata Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 NEW YORK, Feb.
-23, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Innodata Inc. ("Innodata" or "the Company") (NASDAQ: INOD) and certain of its officers.
+28, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Innodata Inc. ("Innodata" or "the Company") (NASDAQ: INOD) and certain of its officers.

 Class Definition: